salehshahverdiyev/microbot/README.md

 # Microbot

-Microbot is a virtual pet written in python on micro:bit board as a hobby project.
+- Microbot is a virtual pet written in python on micro:bit board as a hobby project.

+## Authors

+- Rashad Malikov
+- Saleh Shahverdiyev